Leo-Simpson/c-lasso/paper/paper-long.md

 - **Douglas-Rachford-type splitting method (*DR*)** :
 This algorithm is the most general algorithm and can solve all regression problems *R1-R4*.
-It is based on Doulgas Rachford splitting in a higher-dimensional product space.
-It makes use of the proximity operators of the perspective of the LS objective [@Combettes:2020.1; @Combettes:2020.2].
+It is based on Doulgas-Rachford splitting in a higher-dimensional product space and makes use of the proximity operators of the perspective of the LS objective [@Combettes:2020.1; @Combettes:2020.2].
 The Huber problem with concomitant scale *R4* is reformulated as scaled Lasso problem with the mean shift [@Mishra:2019] and thus solved in (n + d) dimensions.

-## Computation modes and model selections
+## Model selections and computation modes

 Different models are implemented together with the optimization schemes, to overcome the difficulty of choosing the penalization free parameter $\lambda$.